 Standing trees, dead or alive, are home to birds and insects, so leave them intact.
 Fallen trees also provide bird and animal shelter, increase water holding capacity of the soil, and recycle nutrients back into the environment through decomposition.
 Stripping branches from standing or fallen trees also detracts from an area’s natural appearance.

-• Avoid using hatchets, saws, or breaking branches off standing or downed trees.
-Dead and down wood burns easily, is easy to collect and leaves less impact.
+- Avoid using hatchets, saws, or breaking branches off standing or downed trees.
+Dead and down wood burns easily, is easy to collect and

-• Gather wood over a wide area away from camp.
-Use dry driftwood on rivers and seashores.
+- Gather wood over a wide area away from camp.
+Use dry driftwood on rivers

 Respect Wildlife

-3. Protect wildlife and your food by storing rations and your trash securely in bear bags.
+- Protect wildlife and your food by storing rations and your trash securely in

 Be Considerate of Other Visitors